microsoft/DevSkim-VSCode-Plugin/README.md

 - **Windows:** %USERPROFILE%\.vscode\extensions\vscode-devskim
 - **Mac/Linux:** $HOME/.vscode/extensions/vscode-devskim

 The rules directory within the install location contains the JSON based rules definitions used by DevSkim to find and fix problems.
 DevSkim will by default run any rules located in the rules/default (the rules that ship with DevSkim) and rules/custom (location for organizations to add their own rules) folders.
-Rules in the rules/optional folder are not run by default.
-They are rules that either report issues with less confidence, or find issues that are less consistently problematic.
-They can be enabled via the DevSkim Settings in VS Code.
-Similarly, the VS Code Settings allow the user to configure VS Code to report Moderate and Low issues as warnings rather than errors as they are reported by default.
+By default, only fairly high confidence, high severity rules are enabled, however the the VS Code Settings allow the user to configure VS Code to also run the rules for Low Severity, Defense-in-Depth, and Manual Review.